The Mayor - Roles and Responsibilities

 In olden days the High Constable was the only official who could arrest the Mayor and detain him in the Town Hall.

-The Mayor's Attendant will accompany the Mayor on to the more major civic occasions such as the annual civic service and Remembrance Sunday.
+The Mayor's Sergeant will accompany the Mayor on to the more major civic occasions such as the annual civic service and Remembrance Sunday.
 He also attends Council meetings announcing the Mayor into the Council Chamber and assists at receptions hosted by the Mayor.

 At these occasions he carries the Town Criers Truncheon which is believed to have been presented to the Borough by Rowland Cotton, MP for the area in 1700.